CharlotteAneriksson/kigerMustang/README.md

     Who Jessica is, then direclty to the selling part for priority, gallery in the end so that you've seen all info before.
     Gallery just makes you wanna buy even more strongly.

   ### Surface
     Colors goes in blue, yellow, white and beige.
     Horses are gray and beige and the buttons and links follows the logo color.
+    Same hover and link color, consistant all over..

 ## Tecnologies
   - HTML5